 By keeping your windows and windscreen clean, you can avoid extra glare and condensation.
 This is especially prevalent in Winter, with the falling leaves and debris.
 Dirty mirrors can reflect and distort light so keeping them clean is essential to a safe drive.
 If it has been raining, then make sure you give them a wipe, so the droplets don’t further disrupt your vision.

 3) Polarised sunglasses

 Sunglasses are a key item all people should have.
 But if you are a driver, make sure they are polarised.
 Ordinary sunglasses only protect and relieve your eyes from the brightness of the sun, polarised lenses also eliminate glare that reflects off the road surface and dashboard.
-For the remainder of this year, we are offering a free upgrade to a polarised lens from a standard tint.
+Polarised lenses are available as a second pair from £50.

 4) Coatings and coloured filters.